jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ![*Disk Information*](images/Chapter-12/virtual-box/information.png "Information")

 Adding a virtual disk is only the first step, there are three more steps before we can use this disk.
+We need to:
+1) partition the disk
+1) create a filesystem
-We need to partition the disk, create a filesystem, and then mount the disk so that it can be used by your operating system.
+1) and then mount the disk so that it can be used by your operating system.

 ## Disk Partitioning and Formatting

 According to the ```fdisk``` man page, ```fdisk``` is a dialog-driven program for the creation and manipulation of partition tables.
 The term __partition__ in relation to a hard drive is an important concept.
 You can think of a brand new hard drive as a large plot of land, multiple acres of land.
 The land itself in that form is not very useful, just as a new hard drive added into your system is not very useful.
-Just as that land needs to be partitioned up into different uses and functions, a hard drive needs to know where it' s partitions are.
+Just as that land needs to be partitioned up into different uses and functions, a hard drive needs to know where it's partitions are.
 Each disk can have multiple partitions.

   Linux inherited a way to name each device and reference certain partitions attached to a system.
 Windows simply uses the letter C, D, E, and so forth.
 Linux and Unix use a device/partition nomenclature.
 You can see this currently by typing the ```lsblk``` command, which will print out currently all the block devices, their device name and their partitions in a nice tree based format.